-Dr. Hripsime Haroutunian has an M.A. in Teaching Languages as a Second Language from Armenian Pedagogical Institute for Foreign Languages, Yerevan, Armenia.
-She did her PhD program at the Institut Vostokovedeniya of Russian Academy of Sciences, Moscow, and in 1992 she received a Ph.D. in Ancient Near Eastern Languages, History and Civilizations with specialization in Hittite Studies.
-In 1993 Haroutunian received a Fulbright Fellowship to pursue research at the Hittite Dictionary project at the University of Chicago.
+In 1993 Haroutunian received a Fullbright Fellowship to pursue research at the Hittite Dictionary project at the University of Chicago.
 She has been in Chicago since then.
 From 1994 to 2001 she worked as a Research Associate in the above mentioned project.
 Meanwhile she taught a number of Adult Education Courses in Hittite History, Religion and Culture at the Oriental Institute.

-In 2001 Haroutunian joined the NELC faculty and has been offering a variety of courses at the University of Chicago, including Modern Armenian Language (at 3 levels: Elementary, Intermediate, Advanced), Classical Armenian, Armenian Literature, History and Culture of Armenia, Ancient Empires, Ancient Anatolian literature, etc. She has also been designing syllabi and teaching materials for all those courses.
+In 2001 Dr. Haroutunian joined the NELC faculty and has been offering a variety of courses at the University of Chicago, including Armenian Language (Modern at 3 levels and Classical) and Literature, History and Culture of Armenia, Hittite Empire, etc.

 Haroutunian's research has concentrated on linguistic and cultural-religious topics relating to Hittite texts, as well as aspects of Armenian culture like traditions and beliefs.
-The scope of her interests stretches from Armenian Linguistics and Literature, History, Culture and Traditions to that of neighboring Post-Soviet Independent States, as well as Hittite Studies, Indo-European Studies, etc.
+The scope of her interests stretches from Armenian history and culture to that of neighboring Post-Soviet Independent States, as well as Indo-European Studies, Human Rights Studies, etc.

 - ARME 10101-02-03 Elementary Modern Armenian